pyeventsourcing/eventsourcing/docs/topics/application.rst

             """

-The application above needs to be constructed with an SQLAlchemy session object.
 The library classes ``SQLAlchemyDatastore`` and ``SQLAlchemySettings`` can be used to setup a database.
-The ``active_record_class`` of the event store's active record strategy can be used to setup a table in the database for storing events.

 .. code:: python

     from eventsourcing.infrastructure.sqlalchemy.datastore import SQLAlchemyDatastore, SQLAlchemySettings
+    from eventsourcing.infrastructure.sqlalchemy.activerecords import StoredEventRecord

     # Define database settings.
     settings = SQLAlchemySettings(uri='sqlite:///:memory:')